 'Bihar has Modi's blessings': Nadda's reach out message for BJP workers

 Exhorting party workers in Bihar to spread the message that "BJP is synonymous with development", its national president J P Nadda on Saturday asked them to work towards ensuring the NDA's return to power in the assembly elections due later this year.
-Nadda inaugurated, through video conferencing, 11 new district offices of the BJP across the state.
+Nadda inaugurated, through video conferencing, newly-built offices of the party across 11 districts of the state.

 Speaking at the function, he called upon party workers to make use of technology at their disposal and explain to the people that "Bihar has the blessings of Narendra Modi, who has provided assistance worth billions to the state and these have been effectively utilised on the ground through Chief Minister Nitish Kumar".